PISCICULTURE - AQUA FARMING

 The Aqua Farming Market

-AQUA FARMING WITH WATER TREATMENT TECHNOLOGIES
+AQUAFARMING IN WATER TREATMENT TECHNOLOGIES

-Aqua Farming Is Not New
+Aquafarming Is Not New

-AQUAFARMING-Pillar 2Often the water for seawater aqua farming is either pumped from the sea or it is obtained from the installation of brackish water wells with water quality levels ranging from 20-25,000 TDS or if placed closer to the sea levels can reach 35,000 TDS.
-One way water is treated and safeguarded in the aqua farming process is to pump the water to a treatment location where first the pH is properly adjusted.
-If the water is from the sea or a brackish water well from the Florida region or Caribbean it may contain higher than normal levels of sulfur or hydrogen sulfide (H2S) which is a naturally occurring contaminant but can be detrimental to fish products that normally grow in other parts of the world where the water is without these conditions.
-The water is first injected with an acid like sulfuric to adjust the pH to a 5 or 5.5 level which lowers the alkalinity as shown in the graph below.
-This will convert the sulfides into a hydrogen sulfide gas where it can then be removed thru a process called degasification.
+Often the water for seawater aqua farming is either pumped from the sea or obtained from the installation of brackish water wells with water quality levels ranging from 20-25,000 TDS or, if placed closer to the sea levels, can reach 35,000 TDS.
+One way water is treated and safeguarded in aqua farming is to pump the water to a treatment location where the pH is first properly adjusted.
+If the water is from the sea or brackish water well from the Florida region or the Caribbean, it may contain higher than normal levels of sulfur or hydrogen sulfide (H2S), which is a naturally occurring contaminant but can be detrimental to fish products that normally grow in other parts of the world where the water is without these conditions.
+The water is first injected with an acid-like sulfuric to adjust the pH to a 5 or 5.5 level, lowering the alkalinity as shown in the graph below.
+This will convert the sulfides into a hydrogen sulfide gas which can then be removed thru a process called degasification.
 The degasification process removes the hydrogen sulfide by using an air stripping process where the pressures are altered within the degasification tower.
-The science behind the process is based from “Henry’s Law” which states that “dissolved gas is proportional to its partial pressure in the gas phase” and the proportionality factor is called the “Henry’s law constant”.
+The science behind the process is based on “Henry’s Law,” which states that “dissolved gas is proportional to its partial pressure in the gas phase,” and the proportionality factor is called the “Henry’s law constant”.

 Acid vs. Alkalinity